marabesi/laration/README.md

 ```
 composer require marabesi/laration
 ```

+### Are you using Laravel 5.5?

-Done, Laration will be add to your project by [Laravel's 5.5 Package Auto-Discovery](https://laravel.com/docs/5.5/packages#package-discovery).
+If yes, that's it!
+Laration will be add to your project by [Laravel's 5.5 Package Auto-Discovery](https://laravel.com/docs/5.5/packages#package-discovery).

 # Available commands